 There are few more exhilarating experiences than walking among the fabulous Mayan ruins at Tikal and watching a wealth of wildlife, often surprisingly unconcerned about our presence.
 The view atop Temple VI is amazing as one looks in all directions over the top of unbroken tropical forest and observes several raptors circling over the canopy.
 The list of potential raptors is so impressive that it even includes the near-mythical Crested Eagle!
 Ocellated Turkeys and Great Curassows stroll through the clearings.
-Motmots and puffbirds perch quietly along forested trails and Northern Schiffornis whistle melodiously from the undergrowth.
+Motmots and puffbirds perch quietly along forested trails and Northern Schiffornis whistle melodiously from the undergrowth, as does the aptly-named Mayan Anththrush.
 Mixed-species flocks containing an interesting mixture of tanagers (led by Black-throated Shrike-Tanagers), warblers and flycatchers move through the canopy, while woodcreepers, ant-tanagers, and antbirds follow army ant swarms.
 Our time at Tikal will be full and exciting.
 Nights in Tikal National Park.

 Day 8: Tikal to Bird’s Eye View Lodge

 We do some early morning birding along the old airstrip before taking a bus to Flores where we catch a commercial flight to Belize City.
 Upon arrival we head for the remarkably productive wildlife areas at Crooked Tree Wildlife Sanctuary.
 En route, we look for Lesser Yellow-headed Vultures among the very similar Turkey Vultures.
 Black-bellied and Fulvous Whistling-ducks are often found in flocks of Blue-winged Teal which overwinter in the area.
 Night at Bird’s Eye View Lodge.

 Day 9: Crooked Tree